 Alternatively, Crandell Lake can be accessed from the south, on a slightly shorter trail with less elevation gain, from the Akamina Parkway aka Cameron Lake Road.
 Today's hiking effort will employ the north route, off Red Rock Parkway, with one-way distance to Crandell Lake of 2.0 KM (1¼ miles) on very good, consistent-grade trail with elevation gain of 125 m (410 ft) to a maximum elevation of 1,600 m (5,260 ft).

-The trail is short, easy, wide and winding through lush forest with rocky sections and wildflower borders as we hike up and over a shallow ridge prior to the brief gradual descent to Crandell Lake.
+The trail is short, easy, wide and winding through lush forest with rocky sections and wildflower borders on the hike up and over a shallow ridge prior to the brief gradual descent to Crandell Lake.
 Occasionally, there are some nice views of surrounding mountains along the way.

-On the return hike from Crandell Lake to the car, by the same route we came, there are brief views of spectacular 2,566 m (8,418 ft) Mount Dungarvan on the north side of the Red Rock Parkway.
+On the return hike from Crandell Lake to the car, by the same route taken in, there are brief views of spectacular 2,566 m (8,418 ft) Mount Dungarvan on the north side of the Red Rock Parkway.

 Exhibits along the Red Rock Parkway document evidence the Blakiston Valley was an ancient Native meeting place and camping area for thousands of years.

 The day ends with an excellent dinner and friendly service at Zum's Eatery followed by what has become the traditional walk along the west shore of Upper Waterton Lake reminiscing about the days adventures at Red Rock Canyon, Blakiston Falls, Lost Horse Creek and Crandell Lake.

 Another great day in Waterton Lakes National Park.